What do your Academic Representatives do?

 How do I become an Academic Representative?

-Interested in nominating yourself but want more information?
+Interested in putting yourself forward but want more information?
 If you feel a little unsure or have questions, just email your Unions Vice President of Student Voice: Tolu Osamolu.

 I am a Rep - now what?